Landscape photography is one of the most popular genres among both amateur and professional photographers. What is landscape photography?

 What are the best settings for landscape photography?

 Landscape photography can be challenging since it occurs outside with ever-changing weather and light conditions.
-It’s important as a photographer to have a strong grasp of the fundamentals of exposure.
+It’s important for a photographer to have a strong grasp of the fundamentals of exposure.
 This means knowing how and when to adjust your aperture, shutter speed, and ISO.
 The settings can vary dramatically from one scenario to the next, but here are some guidelines:

 - Shutter speed: This is the length of time your camera’s shutter is open.
 Unless you’re shooting specifically to capture motion, shutter speed is the least important setting in landscape photography if you’re using a tripod.